miniBill/witch-awakening/DLCs/FolkExpansion/Quests.md

 + You can explore on your own of course, but this quest guarantees the opportunity for up to 2/y in total.

---- BOBBY TABLE ---

-DREAM TRIAL
+## Quest: Dream Trial
-Folk
+- Slot: Folk

-Threat 2
+- Threat: 2
-Conflict 3
+- Conflict: 3
-Reward 1
+- Reward: 1

 At some point you'll catch the attention of someone or something that takes an interest in you, benevolent or malevolent, but nonetheless somewhat intrusive -- They'll render you unconscious via a spiritual or physical means of inducing sleep.
 Whatever they wanted with you, you'll experience an exotic surreal dream wherein you will confront a series of trials or one greater trial, trials that reveal various character flaws about yourself.
 Things you on some level know could be better, or that you shouldn't do, or secret desires you avoid facing.
 The perpetrator may or may not be involved with the dream, or it may be a side effect of something else.